juji-io/docs/docs/quality-chatbot-design-tips.md

 complex user expressions.
 Such dialogs deliver great conversation experience without requiring much customization.
 And as Juji grows so does the library of built-in conversational snippets, making your life even easier with Juji.

 Since Juji uses the request label (see how to [write a good label](../chatbot-design-tips-advanced#give-sensible-labels)) to find the matched built-in dialog, its up to label selecction to find the built-in that's right for you.
 That's why we always recommend testing out the built-ins against your label until you find the built-in that works for your conversational outline and structure.
-Don't spend hours on this, but at least get the responses to the point where they're accurate enough to be effective.=, and if you want to improve them, you can add variations that go into the Juji brain bank, so it's a win-win.
+Don't spend hours on this, but at least get the responses to the point where they're accurate enough to be effective, and if you want to improve them, you can add variations that go into the Juji brain bank, so it's a win-win.

 <p align="center"><img src="../img/search-a-topic.png" alt="search a
 topic" width="550"/></p>